Citation II Charter Flights

 - Streamlining production costs

-With its straight-wing design, the Citation II provides good handling, and its avionics systems are certified under FAR Part 25 airworthiness standards.
+With its straight-wing design, Cessna was able to provides improved take-off performance and good in-flight handling, and its avionics systems are certified under FAR Part 25 airworthiness standards.
 Citation II corporate jets can also be flown by a single pilot, further reducing operating costs and increasing flight planning flexibility.